 One should not however get the wrong impression that Indians were the most affluent because of the region’s overall GDP size.
 The fact that India was the richest region does not automatically mean that the average Indian was richer than his counterparts in the rest of the world.
 That spot has always historically been held by European nations, at various times by Italy, Germany, Netherlands, and England respectively.
 India naturally had the world’s largest GDP relative to every other nation, on account of the large size of its population.
 As a result, they produced more goods than the rest.

 Before the Industrial Revolution (1760–1840), there was no such thing as great differences in GDP per-capita.
 The whole world was poor, and extreme poverty was the norm.
 Most people everywhere lived at subsistence-level poverty.
 Everyone, whether they lived in Africa, Europe, or Asia, was at a similar level of productivity since there were no industrial machines to save labor.
 As a result, the size of a country’s wealth, and therefore “how rich” it was, was purely based on population.
+For thousands of years, agriculture hardly generated a major surplus.
+Human population barely grew.

 It was the Agricultural Revolution followed by the Industrial Revolution which increased productivity, and hence accounts for the present differences in GDP per-capita around the world.
 India was the richest country for most of world history, because of the region’s massive population, with China overtaking it somewhere during the Early Modern Period (Circa 1500).
 India’s share of the world’s GDP declined relative to the Western nations, as it failed to industrialize and improve its agricultural output.